JustWaveThings/todo_project/README.md

 # todo_project

- Simple todo app using local storage
+ Simple todo app using local storage   -- UPDATE: see note at bottom.

 ## Project Requirements